Fees & Funding > Care Home Costs & Care Fees UK Average | November 2024

 What’s Included In Care Home Fees?

-• Support with personal care (including assistance with getting dressed and undressed, washing, eating and getting around)
+• The care you require.
+This could be personal care (such as assistance with getting dressed and undressed, washing, eating and getting around) or a specialist form of care such as nursing care or dementia care

 • Meals throughout the day